goetz-markgraf/gamma-library/LEARN_GAMMA.md

   according to their length.
 * sort-desc list – creates a new list that is sorted numerically.
 Strings are converted to numbers, lists are sorted according to their length.
-* appendAll item list – appends all items of &lt;new-list&gt; the end of &lt;list&gt;
+* appendAll item list – appends all items of [new-list] the end of [list]
 * item :: list – prepends a list with an as the new first element
-* list-1 @ list-2 – concats &lt;list-1&gt; and &lt;list-2&gt;
+* list-1 @ list-2 – concats [list-1] and [list-2]
-* list-generator size function – creates a list of size &lt;size&gt; that uses &lt;function&gt; to generate the values
+* list-generator size function – creates a list of size [size] that uses [function] to generate the values
-* repeat size – create a list from 0 to &lt;repeate&gt; - 1
+* repeat size – create a list from 0 to [size] - 1
-* from .. to – create a list from &lt;from&gt; to &lt;to&gt; inclusive
+* from .. to – create a list from [from] to [to] inclusive
-* map function list – creates a new list with every item of &lt;list&gt; run through &lt;function&gt;
+* map function list – creates a new list with every item of [list] run through [function]
-* map* function list – creates a new list with every item of &lt;list&gt; run through &lt;function&gt; with &lt;index&gt; value
+* map* function list – creates a new list with every item of [list] run through [function] with [index] value
+* flat-map function list – creates a new list with every item of [list] run through [function] flattened out
+* flat-map* function list – creates a new list with every item of [list] run through [function] flattened out
-* for-each function list – calls &lt;function&gt; for every item of &lt;list&gt;
+* for-each function list – calls [function] for every item of [list]
-* fold initial function list – folds the &lt;list&gt; with &lt;function&gt; and &lt;initial&gt; acc
+* fold initial function list – folds the [list] with [function] and [initial] acc
-* reduce function list – reduces the &lt;list&gt; with &lt;function&gt;
+* reduce function list – reduces the [list] with [function]
-* filter predicate list – filters the &lt;list&gt; such that it contains only elements the match the &lt;predicate&gt;
+* filter predicate list – filters the [list] such that it contains only elements the match the [predicate]
-* zip list-1 list-2 – Creates a new list consisting of pairs of the curresponding elements from &lt;list-1&gt; and &lt;list-2&gt;
+* zip list-1 list-2 – Creates a new list consisting of pairs of the curresponding elements from [list-1] and [list-2]
-* contains? predicate list – tests if &lt;item&gt; is in &lt;list&gt;.
+* contains? predicate list – tests if [item] is in [list].
 This also includes strings.
-* does-not-contain? predicate list – tests if &lt;item&gt; is not in &lt;list&gt;.
+* does-not-contain? predicate list – tests if [item] is not in [list].
 This also includes strings.
-* is-empty? list – tests if &lt;list or string&gt; is empty, i. e. does not contain elements or characters
+* is-empty? list – tests if [list or string] is empty, i. e. does not contain elements or characters
-* is-not-empty? list – tests if &lt;list or string&gt; contains at least one element or character
+* is-not-empty? list – tests if [list or string] contains at least one element or character
 * when cases – checks each predicate to evaluate to first expression with a true predicate
-* a = b – checks if &lt;a&gt; is equal to &lt;b&gt;
+* a = b – checks if [a] is equal to [b]
-* a != b – checks if &lt;a&gt; is not equal to &lt;b&gt;
+* a != b – checks if [a] is not equal to [a]
-* a ≠ b – checks if &lt;a&gt; is not equal to &lt;b&gt;
+* a ≠ b – checks if [a] is not equal to [a]
-* a &gt; b – checks if the first value is greater than the second
+* a > b – checks if the first value is greater than the second
-* a &gt;= b – checks if the first value is greater than or equal to the second
+* a >= b – checks if the first value is greater than or equal to the second
 * a ≥ b – checks if the first value is greater than or equal to the second
-* a &lt; b – checks if the first value is less than the second
+* a < b – checks if the first value is less than the second
-* a &lt;= b – checks if the first value is less than or equal to the second
+* a <= b – checks if the first value is less than or equal to the second
 * a ≤ b – checks if the first value is less than or equal to the second
-* a & b – returns true if &lt;a&gt; and &lt;b&gt; are both true
+* a & b – returns true if [a] and [a] are both true
-* a ∧ b – returns true if &lt;a&gt; and &lt;b&gt; are both true
+* a ∧ b – returns true if [a] and [a] are both true
-* a | b – returns true if either &lt;a&gt; or &lt;b&gt; or both are true
+* a | b – returns true if either [a] or [a] or both are true
-* a ∨ b – returns true if either &lt;a&gt; or &lt;b&gt; or both are true
+* a ∨ b – returns true if either [a] or [a] or both are true
-* not a – returns true if &lt;a&gt; is false and false if &lt;a&gt; is true
+* not a – returns true if [a] is false and false if [a] is true
-* pipeline id list-of-expressions – executes each &lt;expression&gt;, always using &lt;id&gt; for the result of the previous one
+* pipeline id list-of-expressions – executes each [expression], always using [id] for the result of the previous one
 * else - equal to true, can be used in when expressions
-* at pos list – returns the &lt;pos&gt;th element of this list
+* at pos list – returns the [pos]th element of this list
-* at* pos list – returns the &lt;pos&gt;th element of this list or () if not existing
+* at* pos list – returns the [pos]th element of this list or () if not existing
-* copy-with property-list record – creates a new record based on &lt;record&gt; with changes from a list of pairs
+* copy-with property-list record – creates a new record based on [record] with changes from a list of pairs
 * get-properties record – returns all keys in this record as a list of strings
 * assert list-of-assertions – tests every assertion in the list of pairs, return false if any assertion fails
+* sh cmd – executes the given command in the current working directory and returns the output